 Protonmail supports 2-FA via OTP, which you can receive via a number of apps which include:

-Whenever you login, a 6 digit code is shown on these apps which you’ve installed, it’s this code which you need to enter along with your password in order to login.
+Whenever you log in, a 6-digit code is shown on these apps which you’ve installed, it’s this code that you need to enter along with your password in order to log in.

 So we’ve established some facts regarding its anonymity and security, now let’s get down to registration; which is the first step to actually using Protonmail.